Eh1z/Jobbloom/README.md

 - **Authentication:** Secure user authentication is implemented using industry-standard practices.

 ## Installation
-When ready, the download link amd landing page links will be provided.
+When ready, the download link and landing page links will be provided.

 ## Disclaimer